girichippada/Java-new-api/README.md

 ## Java 11:

-1. **<code>HttpClient</code>:** To replace existing HttpURLConnection API which provides builder pattern to make HttpRequests using sync and async methods.
+1. **<code>HttpClient</code>:** To replace existing HttpURLConnection API which provides a builder pattern to make HttpRequests using sync and async methods.
-      1. Incubated in jdk 9 but standardized in jdk 11
+      1. Incubated in JDK 9 but standardized in JDK 11
-      2. Compact API which support Http1.1 and Http1.2
+      2. Compact API which supports Http1.1 and Http1.2
-      3. Supports both sync and asyc execution
+      3. Supports both sync and async execution
       4. supports reactive streams
 2. **Local variales for lamba parameters:**
       1. can use var for lamba